-Applications to the comprehensive Early Childhood Program are now closed for the 2021-2022 academic year.
-We will open enrollment for the 2022-2023 academic year in Spring 2022.
-If you have any questions, please contact Keelin Davis, Program Manager, at email@example.com or #415-503-6262.
+Applications to the comprehensive Early Childhood Program for the 2022-2023 academic year are now closed.
+Enrollment for Dalcroze Eurhythmics Classes will begin in August.
+Please contact Keelin Davis, Program Manager, at email@example.com or 415-503-6262 with any questions.

 We provide developmentally appropriate music instruction through Group Dalcroze Eurhythmics Classes and our Comprehensive Early Childhood Program geared toward all young learners.

 By tapping into the natural desire for movement that all children possess, Eurhythmics imparts a thorough sense and feel for music and an understanding of its written language.
 The study of music through movement cultivates inner hearing and gives children an intuitive understanding of musical elements, such as pulse, meter, rhythm, phrasing, and form.

 Dalcroze Eurhythmics Group Classes are 45 minutes in length and are held weekly throughout the academic year on Saturday mornings.
 Students with no prior musical experience are encouraged to join!
 Dalcroze classes are available for students ages 4 to 9.

 Registration for Dalcroze Eurhythmics Group Classes will open this summer.

 Yoriko Richman B.A., Musashino Academia Musicae, Tokyo; Dalcroze Teacher's License, Dalcroze School of Music, New York; Berklee College of Music, Boston; Postgraduate Diplome, Institut Jaques-Dalcroze, Geneva; former faculty, Mannes College of Music Preparatory Division and Showa Academia Musicae, Yokohama, Japan; collegiate faculty, San Francisco Conservatory of Music. firstname.lastname@example.org